 A: The easiest way to apply is online at www.gov.uk/register-to-vote.
 If you're unable to register online, you can apply by post.
 Please call 01303 853497 to request a paper invite to register form.

 Q: When are the deadlines for applications and registration?

-A: If you are not already registered to vote, the deadline to register in time for the elections in May 2021 is 11:59pm on Monday 19 April 2021.
-The deadline to apply for a new postal vote is 5pm on Tuesday 20 April 2021.
-The deadline to apply for a proxy vote is 5pm on Tuesday 27 April 2021.
+A: If you are not already registered to vote, the deadline to register in time for these elections is 11:59pm on Tuesday 01 June 2021.
+The deadline to apply for a new postal vote is 5pm on Wednesday 02 June 2021.
+The deadline to apply for a proxy vote is 5pm on Wednesday 09 June 2021.